Questions For Your Contractors' References— Ask Your Contractors' Previous Clients These Things— BYHYU 240

 20. How comfortable (temperature-wise) is your house in summer and winter?
-Additionally you can ask how happy they are with your utility bills and how they compare with previous home?
+How happy are you with your utility bills and how do they compare with those of your previous home?

 These are questions you will want to ask general contractors, HVAC contractors and/or insulation contractors.
 You’ll get some idea of how well those contractors sized the HVAC system and insulated the house.
 As a follow up question, you can ask...